arcus/education_modules/docs/list_of_modules.md

 title: Educational Modules
 ---

-The following list of courses is in alphabetical order:
+The following list of courses is in (approximately) alphabetical order:

 | Training Course | Description | Estimated Time |
 | -- | -- | -- |